abhirami-c-u/Skin-Disease-Classifier-AI/README.md

-# Skin Disease Predictor
+# Skin Disease Classifier - SkinSure AI

-This project is an AI-based Skin Disease Predictor that uses deep learning techniques to analyze and classify skin lesion images.
+This project is an AI-based Skin Disease Classifier that uses deep learning techniques to analyze and classify skin lesion images.

 ---